TLGINO/ETH_Discover/README.md

  - Eth/Wire: request block data from ethereum nodes

 ### Discovery:
 Discovery seems to work very well.
-By recursively connecting to nodes and requesting eth peers (IPs / ports), I am able to connect to upwards of 2k nodes (after which I killed the program), which seems to about 1/3 of all eth nodes.
+By recursively connecting to nodes and requesting eth peers (IPs / ports), I am able to connect to upwards of 4k nodes.

-This seems like a lot to me and in a real scenario would probably only need a lot less connection.
+One issue I'm encountering is that few of these nodes are mainnet nodes and/or are willing to be connected to (rlpx) - hence it seems important to maintain an active background discovery thread in order to maintain a high number of connections.

 ### RLPx:
 The RLPx part of the protocol is also done.
 The node can now securely connect to any ethereum node and send data frames.

-I just have some code refactoring to do as it got quite messy - I am not a cryptography expert.
+I have some general code refactoring to do, especially around my buffer creation - need to look into the most efficient way of reusing buffers in go.

 ### Eth/Wire:
-TODO
+The first 0x00 Status messages have been received and sent!
+Nodes are willing to connect with me and (hopefully TBD) let me download blocks.

+One annoying issue I'm encountering is that a lot of random networkIDs seem to be polluting the mainnet DHT, only about 10% of nodes seem to be mainnet and willing to connect.

+I get a lot of rlpx disconnects (0x04 too many peers) presumably from mainnet nodes - although I cannot tell as I am unable to exchange Status messages with them.

+BSC nodes and strange testnet nodes seem very eager to connect though...
+Notably: 28125, 534352, 137, 369, 100, 56 and 80094 amongst many others

 ### Questions:
 If a technical eth person stumbles across this, I have some questions / concerns: